hci-lab-um/heuristics-for-test-tool-design/H03-What-previous-experiences-do-people-bring-to-the-tool.md

 - Heuristic Question: What previous experiences do people bring to the tool
 - What previous experiences, expectations and skill levels do people bring?
 Testers do not conform to IT worker stereotype in their experiences.
 - As you identify *Who* you will need to drill down into their characteristics; thinking about previous experiences will help you focus on understanding expectations and skill levels.
 We found that testers do not conform to IT worker stereotype in their experiences: we found boat builders, historians, philosophers, artists, musicians, urban planners and many other backgrounds.
+- Previous expereinces might include knowledge ans skills in IT - this may affect the user interface, training material and user guides.
+- Previous experience might include knowledge of tools, consider how much retraining and relearning people will need.
 - Quality in Use Attributes: Effectiveness, Satisfaction
 - Product Quality Attributes: Learnability, Appropriateness, User error protection, Recognizability
 - [Mapping Heuristics to Quality Attributes](Qualityattributesv2.md)